 IRC Skills Forecast

-Feedback was collected on the draft Skills Forecast from 7-14 May 2019, via the online feedback hub, email and phone.
+Feedback was collected between 8 – 26 April 2020, via the online feedback hub, email and phone.

 What is a Skills Forecast?